OzzyProjects/datalink_layer_sniffer/README.md

 `./raw_sock [output_string_file]`

-The output_string_file is optional.
-Without it, the file created is named trace.log
+The *output_string_file* is optional.
+Without it, the file created will be named trace.log

 **if no interface name is provided, it sniff by default on eno1**.
 Easy to change